PGTBoos/ESP32HomeAutomation-RuleBased/README.md

 Some actions keep a switch for a duration under control.
 While others allow for manual changes (or delayed actions).

-(there will be added more readme's later (how to setup the hardware).

-> Oh did i forget to mention? it hosts a small web page too.

 | Overview | Schematic |